 A data source connects to various databases and storage services, such as MaxCompute, MySQL, and OSS.
-It is a prerequisite for a synchronization task in Data Integration.
-It defines the database from which the task reads data (the source) and the database to which it writes data (the destination).
+It is a prerequisite for Data Integration synchronization tasks because it defines the database that a task reads from (the source) and writes to (the destination).

 The role of a data source